WHATS HOT

 Faith-Based Versus Secular Homeschooling

-More families are choosing to homeschool their for a variety of different reasons.
-Some want to give their kids a -based education, while others want their children to receive a education.
+More families are choosing to homeschool their children for a variety of different reasons.
+Some parents want to give their kids a - education, while others want their children to receive a education.

-The route that you choose will not only affect your child, but also you as the parent who will be them at .
-Part of the depends on why you are in the first place.
+The route that you choose will not only affect your child, but also you as the parent who will be teaching them at home.
+Part of the decision depends on why you are in the first place.

 While most homeschool curriculums you’ll find for sale are not for secular use, an accredited school can provide you with a secular lesson plan.
 One such example is the Texas Tech University Distance Education program, which is suitable for a child in grades K-12.